 The LEZ in Brussels: a cleaner air for everyone!

 Brussels is a LEZ (Low Emission Zone).
-This means the most polluting vehicles are no longer allowed to drive there.
+The most polluting vehicles are banned from driving there in order to protect the health of Brussels residents.

 Where?